-Vienna Colucci is Director of Policy for Amnesty International USA, where she oversees human rights policy development.
-She works with staff and members across departments to formulate policy positions in response to human rights developments, and build their understanding of AI’s policies and working methods in relation to issues such as the rights of prisoners, poverty, the death penalty, refugee and migrant rights, torture, children's rights, censorship and free speech.
+Vienna Colucci is Senior Director, Policy, for Amnesty International USA, where she oversees human rights policy development.
+She works with staff and members across departments to formulate policy positions in response to human rights developments, and build their understanding of AI’s policies and working methods in relation to issues such as discrimination, the rights of prisoners, poverty, refugee and migrant rights, torture, censorship and free speech, and justice and accountability.

 Vienna graduated from Notre Dame in 1990 with majors in government, international relations and ltalian and a concentration in peace studies.
 She went on to earn her master's degree in international peace studies at the Kroc Institute in 1991.